2b-t/linux-realtime/ReadMe.md

-## 1. Docker for real-time applications
+## 1. Linux for real-time applications

 There are different ways of turning a vanilla Linux system into a real-time capable operating system.
 As outlined in [`doc/RealTimeLinux.md`](./doc/RealTimeLinux.md) **[`PREEMPT_RT`](https://wiki.linuxfoundation.org/realtime/start)** is likely the most future-proof possibility as it is about to be included into the mainline of Linux.
 As of Ubuntu 22.04 it is also available to Ubuntu users out of the box with [Ubuntu Pro](https://ubuntu.com/pro).